Density Descent for Diversity Optimization: Connection between Novelty Search and Kernel Density Estimates

 \begin{theorem}{ } Novelty score $\rho(\vx;\gB)$ is $\frac{W}{k}$-uniformly stable, where $k$ is the nearest neighbors parameter in novelty score and $W = \max_{\vs_1,\vs_2 \in S} \lVert \vs_1 - \vs_2 \rVert$ is the diameter of the feature space $S$. \end{theorem}

-Therefore, for unbounded feature spaces, the uniform stability of novelty score is also unbounded, and for bounded feature spaces, novelty score has uniform stability directly proportional to $k$.
+Therefore, for unbounded feature spaces, the uniform stability of novelty score is also unbounded, and for bounded feature spaces, novelty score has stronger uniform stability guarantees when $k$ is larger.

 When the feature space is bounded, as in our experiments, KDE has a stronger stability guarantee than novelty score for bandwidth $h \ge \frac{k}{|\gB|}$.
-Following this insight, we select a bandwidth satisfying this inequality with the bandwidth selection mechanism in \autoref{sec:bandwidth}.
+Following this insight, we select a bandwidth satisfying this inequality with the empirical experiments in \autoref{sec:bandwidth}.
 Our theoretical results are corroborated by our experiments in \autoref{sec:experiments}, which demonstrate that DDS-KDE outperforms NS in all domains on all metrics.

 \textbf{Equivalence of NS and DDS-KDE.} We observe that, when $h = 1$ and as $k \to |\gB|$, the uniform stability upper-bound of novelty score approaches that of KDE.
 We prove in \autoref{thm:ns=kde} that when all points are considered in the novelty score computation (i.e., let $k = \infty$), NS is a special case of DDS-KDE under ranking-based optimizers such as CMA-ES.
 Specifically, we demonstrate that under these conditions, the ranking of solutions based on their novelty score is identical to the ranking based on their kernel density estimate.